 It’s easy to make floating pantry shelves at home.
-It had the same kind of wire shelving that you’ll find in most closets—durable but not always the most stylish or beautiful.
+It had the same kind of wire shelving that you’ll find in most closets, durable but not always the most sort for or beautiful.
 So after taking down an old shelving system, we decided to get rid of everything and start over from scratch again.
-We started by filling in the holes and painting the door with wallpaper for the wall behind it.
+We started by filling in the holes, painting the door with wallpaper for the wall behind it.

 When building your corner shelve pantry, you can choose how you want it to be, but for this post, wraparound shelving will be our main focus for floating corner pantry shelves.
 The idea was to add deeper shelves for the lower part.